wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 1. If you do not see all seven tables, scroll horizontally to the right, and then drag and arrange the tables more closely together so they can all be seen at the same time.

 	In Model view, it's possible to view each table and relationships (connectors between tables).
-Presently, there are no relationships because in **Lab 02A**, you disabled the data load relationship options.

 1. To return to Report view, at the left, click the **Report** view icon.